rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-Even if the decryption has failed and you is sure about of the out field nullity from ``kryptos_task_ctx``, you can
+Even if the decryption has failed and you are sure about of the out field nullity from ``kryptos_task_ctx``, you can
 call ``kryptos_task_free`` passing the bitmask ``KRYPTOS_TASK_OUT`` but I personally dislike this kind of code.

 As you may have noticed the general form of using the ``kryptos_run_cipher_hmac`` macro is: